drozzy/medoc/README.md

  Now you should be able to see your complete documentation at `doc/index.html`.

- The flag `-m' is optional, but if you have more than one app in your `apps` folder, it is not clear which app is the "main" one.
+ The flag `-m` is optional, but if you have more than one app in your `apps` folder, it is not clear which app is the "main" one.
 Supplying the main app via `-m` parameter will allow medoc to use that app's overview as the front page of the documentation.